aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/world-transformation/_index.md

 ## Conclusion

-You’ve now learned how to **create bitmap with Aspose.Drawing**, apply a **world transformation**, and **convert graphics to PNG**.
+You’ve now learned how to **save bitmap as PNG** with Aspose.Drawing, apply a **world transformation**, and **convert graphics to PNG**.
 By mastering these fundamentals, you can build richer graphics, generate dynamic images, and integrate sophisticated visual effects into any .NET application.

 ---

-**Last Updated:** 2025-11-29
+**Last Updated:** 2026-02-01
 **Tested With:** Aspose.Drawing 24.11 for .NET
 **Author:** Aspose
 **Related Resources:** [Aspose.Drawing API Reference](https://reference.aspose.com/drawing/net/) | [Download Free Trial](https://releases.aspose.com/drawing/net/)